John All Barham: Biography

 Barham was born on a farm in Cass County, Missouri on July 17, 1843.
 He moved to California with his parents in 1849 during the California Gold Rush, ending up settling in Woodland, where he attended the common schools and Hesperian College.

+Early career

 Between 1864 and 1876, Barham taught in public schools.
 He studied law and was admitted to the bar in 1865, commencing practice in Watsonville, San Francisco, and Santa Rosa.

 Congress

 Barham was elected as a Republican to the Fifty-fourth, Fifty-fifth, and Fifty-sixth Congresses, running from March 4, 1895, to March 3, 1901.
-He also served as chairman of the Committee on Mileage during the Fifty-fifth and the Fifty-sixth Congresses, but he was not a candidate for renomination in 1900.
+During this time he served as chairman of the Committee on Mileage during the Fifty-fifth and the Fifty-sixth Congresses, but he was not a candidate for renomination in 1900.

 Later career and death

-He continued working in the practice of law until his death, which took place in Santa Rosa, on January 22, 1926.
+He continued working in the practice of law until his death in Santa Rosa, on January 22, 1926.
 He was buried in Santa Rosa Rural Cemetery.